 In cognitive psychology, chunking is a process by which individual pieces of an information set are broken down and then grouped together.
 A chunk is a collection of basic familiar units that have been grouped together and stored in a person's memory.

 — Software Design X-Rays by Adam Tornhill

-So good groups can help you familiarize yourself with big codebase.
-Project structure makes a difference, and most of programmers know about.
-That's the reason why often quote:
+So good groups can help you familiarize yourself with a big codebase.
+Project structure makes a difference, and most of the programmers know about it.
+That's the reason why I often quote: